 A hidden feud within the walls of the Chelsea Hotel, New York’s legendary bohemian palace

 The long and stubborn legacy of Nazism in Poland

 Indian/Pakistani tensions explained through a bad haircut received at the age of nine

 Navigating Beirut on foot, in the aftermath of a tragedy

 A terrorist attack on Pakistan’s Ahmadi community and its subsequent political and personal fallout

 Our columns include:

-We don’t believe that there are only a few important places or people in the world.
-We seek interesting views and commentary from everyone, everywhere, and we are amplifying conversations large and small, though we’re not at all “cosmopolitan”: When someone famous dies or gets divorced or ends up in jail, you might not hear anything about it from us for a long time, or ever.
+Popula publishes interesting views and commentary from everyone, everywhere, amplifies conversations large and small, and is actively opposed to the “cosmopolitan”: When someone famous dies or gets divorced or ends up in jail, you might not hear anything about it from us for a long time, or ever.
 We’re not trying to get anywhere first.

 Mainly, we plan to continue tell the truth and, when possible, have fun.